The Neighbors: Income

 In the NW 6th St / NW 18th Ave neighborhood, 58.0% of the working population is employed in

 sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is

-clerical, assistant, and tech support occupations, with 19.2% of the residents employed.
+clerical, assistant, and tech support occupations, with 17.2% of the residents employed.

 Other residents here are employed in manufacturing and laborer occupations

-(12.2%), and 10.6% in executive, management, and professional occupations.
+(13.4%), and 11.4% in executive, management, and professional occupations.